FrostFlow13/denovo_assembly_pipeline/README.md

    echo 'export PATH="$PATH:$HOME/.local/bin"' >> $HOME/.bashrc
    ```

-If you are using a version of Nextflow differing from 24.10.5, you can temporarily switch to another version of Nextflow using the following (assuming you run into any compatability issues):
+If you are using a version of Nextflow differing from 24.10.5, you can temporarily switch to another version of Nextflow using the following (assuming you run into any compatibility issues):
 `NXF_VER=24.10.5 nextflow [run/info/etc]`

 The nice part about NXF_VER is that once you run it once, it won't have to download the dependencies again, making it fairly easy to run older versions if necessary.